samjok/epafras-mysql/README.md

 ## Node.js + MySQL + TypeORM

-Clone the project and create .env file with these properties:
+Fork and clone the project and create .env file with these properties:

 ```
 DB_HOST=